wp-plugins/wp-cms-post-control/readme.txt

 4. An example of a customised write/edit post - much simpler to use for all your users and clients!

 == Changelog ==

+= 2.6 =
+* 10th July 2013
+* REQUIRES WORDPRESS 3.5 OR ABOVE
+* Remove legacy Flash uploader option - no longer valid or relevant
+* Added new control for comments on page edit screen
+* Changed support link to WordPress forum

 = 2.5 =
 * 10th April 2011